jwf40/Improving-Covid-19-Prediction-Through-Variational-Bayes-For-Learned-Class-Weighting/README.md

 As a result, network performance on the minor class of Covid-19 samples was poor.

 ## Existing Methods
 The first strategies leveraged were data augmentation (adding perturbations to samples to increase variance within the dataset), upsampling (sampling the minority-class at a greater proportion to its size) and loss-function weighting (applying greater weights to the loss function for the minority class).
 By combining all three strategies, the performance of network on the minority class improved.
-However, the performance on the majority classes was worstened (in other words, the network simply predicted Covid-19 more frequently, instead of actually learning the features of Covid-19).
+However, the performance on the majority classes was worse (in other words, the network simply predicted Covid-19 more frequently, instead of actually learning the features of Covid-19).

 ![](https://github.com/Jack742/Improving-Covid-19-Prediction-Through-Variational-Bayes-For-Learned-Class-Weighting/blob/main/Results%20and%20Paper/combining%20methods%20comparison%20bar.png)